 Students arrive late, are tired and you never know who will be coming and when.

-You don't know how to practise specific grammar in fun ways so you just stick to worksheets and gap fills.
+You do not know how to practise specific grammar in fun ways so you just stick to worksheets and gap fills.

-Students don't remember what you covered earlier in the term and remember even less of what you covered the term before!
+Students do not remember what you covered earlier in the term and remember even less of what you covered the term before!

 You are advancing ineluctably through the textbook to a sea of glazed faces and whenever you give students a test the results are terrible!